• Skip to main content

 Instructions

 • Transfer to a glass container and either use immediately or store in the fridge.
-The mascarpone will set and firm up a bit after being chilled.
+The mascarpone will set and firm up a little bit after chilling.
 Keep in the fridge for 5-6 days.

 Video